Have you ever wondered why to learn not so popular or uncommon languages? What are the reasons to study less taught foreign tongues?

 Most of these minority languages are endangered languages.

-As per NYT, almost half of today’s living languages are in danger and will be extinct by the end of the 21st century.
+According to the NYT, almost half of today’s living languages are in danger of becoming extinct by the end of the 21st century.

 The Benefits of Learning Languages Less Popular